 - Unlimited mileage: mileage adds up quickly given the size of the state

 - Insurance: Most car rental insurances exclude driving on dirt roads.
-Since most of the Alaska roads are made of dirt, check your insurance cover these roads.
+Since most of the Alaska roads are made of dirt, check your insurance does cover these roads.

 Day 1: Anchorage

 Make sure to visit the Anchorage Native Heritage Center.
 Not only the center provides excellent information and display about the different Alaska Native traditions and language, but you might also catch one of the performances.
 Games, dances, music – a great way to learn more about Alaska heritage.
-We spent a couple of hours here, longer than we initially planned thanks to their interesting exhibits and performances.
+We spent a couple of hours here, longer than we initially planned, thanks to their interesting exhibits and performances.
 You can buy food, tasting some local meals.

-Another Anchorage things to do worth checking is the Anchorage Museum, the largest museum in the state.
+Another of the Anchorage things to do worth checking is the Anchorage Museum, the largest museum in the state.
 There you can learn about the history of Alaska but also admire local art and craft.

 If you want to pack on Alaska homemade products, Anchorage is also an excellent place for shopping on traditional Alaska Native art or local treats such as salmon jerky.
 We packed a few samples of that tasty jerky, which made for great snacks while we were on the road!
 Jams of local berries are a must-try!
-Salmonberries, lingonberries, cloudberries anyone?
+Salmonberries, lingonberries, cloudberries, anyone?